Sorrows of the Forbidden City: Synopsis

 This film is a historical drama set in the imperial court in the closing years of the Qing dynasty (late 19th and early 20th century).
-The Empress Dowager Cixi wielded effective power during much of this period, having staged a coup in 1861 that made her regent over the infant Emperor X and then, after his death, the young Emperor Guangxu.
+The Empress Dowager Cixi wielded effective power during much of this period, having staged a coup in 1861 that made her regent over the infant Emperor Tongzhi and then, after his death, the young Emperor Guangxu.
 Cixi went into retirement in 1889 and the Emperor Guangxu ruled in his own right for the first time.
 He instituted the famous Hundred Days' Reform, aimed at strengthening and modernizing China.
 However, Cixi opposed the changes, so she staged a second coup, putting Guangxu under house arrest for the remainder of his life.
 This film plays on what has become the common understanding of events, according to which Cixi was extremely reactionary and concerned with maintaining her own power, even at the expense of China.
 However, this narrative has been questioned by some historians.

 The protagonists of the film are the Emperor Guangxu (who is presented as benevolent and wise, but constrained by the filial piety he owes the Empress Dowager) and Imperial Concubine Zhen (who bravely encourages him to resist the Empress Dowager).